OlssonF/ALEX-forecast-code/R/helper_data/README.md

 ## Modelled losses:

 Data were provided by DEW and comprise of the difference in flow at SA border and Wellington from a series Source model runs starting with Entitlement only (\~5 GL/d) up to 40 GL/d (regulated/within channel upper limit) in 5 GL/d steady state increments.
+Data are in GL/m.

 ## Travel times: